3 errors that destroy the sales force in B2B companies

 Error 3: measuring activity instead of results

 The third error that destroys the sales force is confusing activity with performance.
-Counting how many calls the team makes, how many emails they send, or how many meetings they book without linking it to conversion is measuring effort, not results.
+Counting how many calls the team makes, how many emails they send, or how many meetings they book without connecting it to conversion is measuring effort, not results.

 The sales force that consistently improves is the one that measures performance by phase: how many calls generate a meeting, how many meetings generate a proposal, how many proposals close.
-These conversion rates allow you to identify where the bottleneck is and act with precision.
+These conversion rates are what allow you to identify where the bottleneck is and act with precision.

 How to resolve it